Yokohama Chinatown

 Yokohama Chinatown (横浜中華街, Yokohama chūkagai) is located in Yokohama, Japan, which is located just south of Tokyo.
-It is about 160 years old, with a population of about 3,000 to 4,000.
-Today, only a few Chinese people still live there, most being from Guangzhou (Cantonese people).
+It was established in the late 19th century, and has a population of about 3,000 to 4,000.

 Yokohama Chinatown is the largest Chinatown in Japan, larger than both Kobe Chinatown and Nagasaki Chinatown.
 There are roughly 250 Chinese-owned or themed shops and restaurants scattered throughout the district, with the highest concentration centered on a 300 sqm area.